hanabi/hanabi.github.io/Reference.md

 * Thus, if you see that a player does **not** blind-play into the *Finesse* or *Bluff*, then you know that the *Finesse* must be **on you**.
 * However, there are some important exceptions:
   1) Players are allowed to **defer** playing into a *Finesse* or *Bluff* if they are doing a *Finesse* or *Bluff* of their own (and no-one else on the team could have done it).
-  2) Players are allowed to **defer** playing into a *Finesse* or *Bluff* if they are doing something really important, like saving a 5 on chop, giving a *Play Clue* to a card that is about to be discarded*, or something along those lines.
+  2) Players are allowed to **defer** playing into a *Finesse* or *Bluff* if they are doing something really important, like saving a 5 on chop, giving a *Play Clue* to a card that is about to be discarded, or something along those lines.
 * So, if any of the above two conditions apply, then you have to **wait** and give the player yet another turn to demonstrate whether or not they will blind-play.

 ### The Early Game (Intermediate Section)